Sony Xperia P: Camera

 The Xperia P comes with an 8 megapixel camera with Sony's EXMOR-R sensor for better photography during low light condition.
 It also produces 1080p full HD video supplemented by video light (flash continuously in on state).

 The phone also has a built-in secondary camera (front-facing camera) for video calling and video chatting, the resolution is 640 x 480 VGA.
 The smartphone has various features including Smile detection, Sweep Panorama, 3D Sweep Multi angle and 3D Sweep panorama.
 Many users have reported problem with camera after updating the OS to Android ICS.

 In various 3rd-party applications that used the camera of the phone, the viewfinder couldn't show the full image but rather a half blacked out image.
 Sometimes, the camera produced images that had a black patch when shooting with the 8MP (4:3 aspect ratio) mode in the stock camera application.

-These issues were fixed in Android Jelly Bean 4.1.2 update released on April, 2013.
+These issues were fixed in Android Jelly Bean 4.1.2 update released in April 2013.
 But, 3D Sweep Multi Angle and 3D Sweep Panorama features have been removed which were features since the launch of the device with the Android Gingerbread firmware.